publishpress/publishpress-series/readme.txt

 *Major Fixes*

 * There was some typos with the roles and capabilities array used with Organize Series that resulted in new users not being able to use the plugin.
 If you got a "You do not have sufficient permissions" error, that is fixed now.

-= 2.1.5 =

-*New Features*

-* new function: get_series_ordered() - allows users to pull a list of series_ids, slugs, and names from the database ordered by whatever criteria they want.
-It returns an array of the data that the user will have to display as needed. (ht to [Amanda Giles](http://www.amandagiles.com) for the initial code that I modified a bit).
-See the inline docs in the series-taxonomy.php file around line 192.

-* new bundled plugin: Organize Series Publisher - allows users to set a series as "unpublished" and all posts published to that series will be held back until the author decides to publish the series all at once.
-Great for creating "issues".
-This plugin is the result of me being hired by [Amanda Giles](http://www.amandagiles.com) who graciously agreed to make this available to all of you!
-This plugin must be activated after Organize Series is activated.

-* Users can now set a custom base for for series archive permalinks.
-For instance, you can now change: "yourblog.com/series/someseriesname" to "yourblog.com/coolitems/someseriesname".
-The place to add the custom base is at the Series Options page.
-By default it is set to /series/.

-* link to wphelpcenter.com added to the Series Options Page.
-I've partnered with wphelpcenter.com for official support and anybody paying them for help with Organize Series will be helping to support me!
-It's a great service for those times where you "*need help right now*"!
-When contacting them, be sure to give my affiliate number: **14322**

-*Major Fixes*

-* Fixed a validation issue reported [here](http://unfoldingneurons.com/forums/topic/ie8-shows-errors-on-page) due to some improper js code.

-* Posts saved as draft and then published will now show the correct number for "total posts in series".
-Reported [here](http://unfoldingneurons.com/forums/topic/total_posts_in_series-not-updating).

-* Fixed the problem where those with the "Editor" role were unable to manage series or change series options.
-Reported [here](http://wordpress.org/support/topic/320604?replies=2#post-1261455)

-* Updated the layout/looks of the Organize Series Options page to better fit in with WordPress 2.8+

-*Minor Fixes*

-* A couple of mixed localization tags

-* Changed the name of some menu items to better correspond with docs.
-"Post Series" in the Edit posts menu has been changed to "Manage Series".

-* Changed the series filter dropdown on the edit posts page to show all series (not just series that have posts).
-This is so if you have a series where all the posts are drafts, or pending, you can still view them filtered by series.

-* Also fixed some typos and minor bugs throughout the code.

-= 2.1.2 =

-*Major Fixes*

-* fixed problems that were happenening with excerpts (I'm pretty sure I squashed this bug - if you notice differently please [add to this thread](http://unfoldingneurons.com/forums/topic/excerpt-problem-with-newest-plugin-version-21)

-* Series Feeds weren't working.
-Now they are.

-*Minor Fixes*

-* a couple of missed localization tags.